Niagara Falls Flyers

 The Niagara Falls Flyers were two junior ice hockey franchises that played in the top tier in the Ontario Hockey Association.
 The first, a Junior "A" team existed from 1960 until 1972, and the second in Tier I Junior "A" from 1976 until 1982.

 Both teams were owned by the Emms Family, and were relocated to Niagara Falls from another city.
 The Niagara Falls Memorial Arena was home ice to both teams.

 History

 Flyers logo from 1960 to 1972.

 The first Flyers team relocated to Niagara Falls from Barrie in 1960.
-The team was affiliated with the Boston Bruins of the NHL.
+The team was affiliated with the Boston Bruins of the National Hockey League (NHL).
 The Flyers appeared in three Memorial Cups in the 1960s, winning in 1965 and 1968.
+Both versions of the Flyers played home games at Niagara Falls Memorial Arena from 1960 to 1972, and again from 1976 to 1982.
+The arena hosted Memorial Cup games in 1968.

 1963 Memorial Cup

 Niagara Falls won the right to play for the Cup by defeating the Toronto Neil McNeil Maroons for the OHA championship, and the Espanola Eagles to win the George Richardson Memorial Trophy as eastern Canadian representatives.

 The Flyers were runners up to the Memorial Cup in 1963 played at Edmonton's Arena Gardens.
 They lost in six games to the Edmonton Oil Kings in a best-of-seven series.
 Flyers players Dornhoefer and Harmer both suffered broken legs while on the ice.